robusta-dev/robusta/docs/user-guide/configuration.rst

                 - linux

 For a list of all the current labels and values you have on your nodes run ``kubectl get nodes --show-labels``

+.. rubric:: Footnotes

+.. [#f1] This is equivalent to ``Finding.aggregation_key`` which is set by each playbook that generates results.
+For now you'll have to check a playbook's source code to see what the value should be.
+We should probably expose it in the UI in the future.